preston0079/Matrix-Calculator-Project/pa5/README.md

 Makefile

-Compiles the files that are part of this assignment and make them executable.
+Compiles the files that are part of this assignment and makes them executable.

 README.md